Former Assemblywoman Bonnie Garcia, who is running for the state Senate, recently got a jump on getting a Senate paycheck.

 She dismissed any suggestion that the job helps her bid for the new 28th Senate District, which includes Palm Desert, the rest of the Coachella Valley and other parts of Riverside County.
 Emmerson has endorsed Garcia, as have most state lawmakers.

-"I seriously doubt that such a minimal amount of time gives anyone an advantage," Garcia said.
-Her campaign website includes no mention of her Senate position.
+“I seriously doubt that such a minimal amount of time gives anyone an advantage,” Garcia said.

 Garcia is one of three well-funded Republicans running for the GOP-leaning 28th.
-The others are Riverside County Supervisor Jeff Stone and Indio Councilman Glenn Miller.